 Typically the developer determines the assets beforehand and uses an abstraction appropriate to take care of all desired security functionality.
-He/she may choose to subdivide the IC operations into security states (e.g. user mode vs. system mode) and state transitions together with subjects acting on objects and causing the state transitions to occur.
+The developer may choose to subdivide the IC operations into security states (e.g. user mode vs. system mode) and state transitions together with subjects acting on objects and causing the state transitions to occur.
 As the cause of events is proceeding with time the formal system should be at least as strong as to implement mathematical induction to exclude the possibility of insecure state arrivals.

-Formal systems appropriate for ADV_SPM.1 include (but are not restricted to) B-Method Isabelle, MetaMath, and VSE II.
 The formal system shall be agreed with the Evaluation authority of the concrete evaluation process.

-The CC do not require that all security functionality be formally modelled, only those policies that can be modelled according to the state of the art.
+The CC does not require that all security functionality be formally modelled, only those policies that can be modelled according to the state of the art.
 However, Information Flow Control and Access Control almost always are included within the formal model and strong arguments are needed in order to abstain from considering these policies.

-2.7 TESTS (CLASS ATE)
+2.6 TESTS (CLASS ATE)